zetic-ai/ZETIC_MLange_document/docs/_sources/overview/melange-api.md

 # ZETIC.MLange API

 This page describes the APIs of ZETIC.MLange internal library.
-We provide unified API format for target libraries
+We provide a unified API format for target libraries

 ## C++ (For JNI libraries)